cobailab/cobailab.github.io/content/event/nyu-shanghai-biophysics-workshop-2026/index.md

   region: "Pudong New District"
   country: "China"

-summary: "Presented our research and joined interdisciplinary discussions on biophysics, protein engineering, and computational biology at NYU Shanghai."
+summary: "Workshop on biophysics, protein engineering, and computational biology at NYU Shanghai."

 abstract: ""